-Cloud computing allows mobile access to corporate data via smartphones and devices, which is a great way to ensure that no one is ever left out of the loop.
+Cloud computing allows mobile access to corporate data via smartphones and devices.
 Staff with busy schedules, or who live a long way away from the corporate office, can use this feature to keep instantly up-to-date with clients and coworkers.

 Resources in the cloud can be easily stored, retrieved, recovered, or processed with just a couple of clicks.
 Users can get access to their works on-the-go, 24/7, via any devices of their choice, in any corner of the world as long as you stay connected to the internet.
 On top of that, all the upgrades and updates are done automatically, off-sight by the service providers.
 This saves time and team effort in maintaining the systems, tremendously reducing the IT team workloads.

 Data loss is a major concern for all organizations, along with data security.
-Storing your data in the cloud guarantees that data is always available, even if your equipment like laptops or PC’s, is damaged.
+Storing your data in the cloud guarantees that data is always available, even if your equipment is damaged.
 Cloud-based services provide quick data recovery for all kinds of emergency scenarios – from natural disasters to power outages.

 Cloud infrastructure can also help you with loss prevention.
-If you rely on traditional on-premises approach, all your data will be stored locally, on office computers.
-Despite your best efforts, computers can malfunction from various reasons — from malware and viruses, to age-related hardware deterioration, to simple user error.
+Despite your best efforts, computers can malfunction from various reasons – from malware and viruses, to age-related hardware deterioration, to simple user error.